-USC pulls a list of random employees from administrator, faculty and staff lists (600 employees) and provides this list to ModernThink.
+USC pulls the list of random employees from administrator, faculty and staff lists (600 total employees) and provides this list to ModernThink.
 This is the only information that USC will ever have about the survey respondents – the university only knows who the 600 employees are (which is how those 600 receive emails letting them know they’ve been chosen).
 Everything else is handled by ModernThink, which:

 - Emails a survey link to each randomly-selected employee